debayandesarkar/user-file-service/README.md

 Steps to execute the service on local system.

 1. Clone the repository locally and open the project in IntelliJ.
+2. Ensure that you are using Java 11 or above (export JAVA_HOME=`/usr/libexec/java_home -v 11`)
-2. On IntelliJ terminal execute `./gradlew clean build` to build the project.
+3. On IntelliJ terminal execute `./gradlew clean build` to build the project.
-3. On IntelliJ terminal execute  `./gradlew bootRun` to start the service.
+4. On IntelliJ terminal execute  `./gradlew bootRun` to start the service.

 The service has two endpoints.
 After starting the service locally ,refer http://localhost:8080/swagger-ui/index.html to view the endpoints.